Financial Aid Office

 There are limited courses available online through Liberty to complete the General Areas of Study.
-For information on the available General Areas of Study and the courses that fit into them, please visit our Degree Options and Courses page.
+For information on the available General Areas of Study and the courses that fit into them, please visit our Areas of Study page.

 If you recently applied to the Bachelors in Interdisciplinary Studies degree, you must first wait for acceptance and full admission.
 The day after your acceptance, you will receive an email asking you to complete an online survey.
 You will select the Areas of Study through the online survey, which can be found here: INDS Areas of Study Selection Survey on our website (login required).
 Once you have completed the online survey, you will receive a degree completion plan within two weeks.

 If you have already received a degree plan and wish to change your areas of study, please email your request to email@example.com.

 If you are not currently an online Interdisciplinary Studies degree student and you would like to see a sample degree plan, please email your request with your Area of Study choices to firstname.lastname@example.org, and you will receive an unofficial consultation.

 You must submit a Future Course Request (formally RTTAC) through the Transfer Suite (login required).
 Please ensure that the courses you are requesting will total at least 15-semester credits in your desired Area of Study.
 For assistance, email the INDS Coordinator at email@example.com.
 Keep in mind that a certain number of courses need to be completed through Liberty University to meet graduation requirements.